 I’m writing this post to dispel comments coming in waves from the main owner of the TZXduino/ArduiTape project.
 But let me provide some background first.
 About 2 years I had an idea to build a small device to replace the tape deck inside an old 80s Sharp MZ700 with a micro-controller and an SD card.
 I’d actually owned a few devices like this for other retro computer I have.
 I actually built the code based on ARM based Arduino devices.
 ARM because I could get high-quality audio running at 44khz from the on-board DAC.
 However I struggled to make the Sharp MZ700 accept the audio.
 At this point I stumbled across the opensource firmware TZXduino and ArduiTape projects.
 I got in contact with a chap called DE (shortened for legal reasons).
-Now at first DE was quite cooperative in helping me out and in return I added a some value back into this project by developing 2 tools: One tool which makes it easy to update TZXduino devices with knowledge of Arduino’s called TZXduino-Uploader.
+Now at first DE was quite cooperative in helping me out and in return I added a some value back into this project by developing 2 tools: One tool which makes it easy to update TZXduino devices without knowledge of Arduino programming called TZXduino-Uploader.
 The 2nd was developed out of a manual task DE had told me about in that if you want to you use UEF files in his firmware the UEF files had to be decompressed manually first.
 So I made a tool to automate that process so you can do UEF files in bulk called UEF Extractor.
 In addition I’d spotted and fixed a small bug in the TZXduino/AruiTape firmware when using OLED screens.

 Over time I started producing my own devices for the TZXduino/AruiTape firmware .
 I felt that since the devices was of my design and I had separate design for each type of retro computer I would give each a separate name: